 So for the last five years, I've endeavored to get him and his family a visa to move here to the United States.
-Last October, we were successful, and Janis now lives with me here in Washington DC and actually works in our nation's capital for one of the members of Congress who is instrumental in saving his life.
+Last October, we were successful and Janis now lives with me here in Washington, D.C. and actually works in our nation's capital for one of the members of Congress who was instrumental in saving his life.

 He went on all of the missions I went on.
-Any time I ever had to really talk to anybody else in the country other than him that wasn't an American, I was speaking through Janis.
-He was my eyes, my ears, and my voice.
+Anytime I ever had to really talk to anybody else in the country other than him that wasn't an American, I was speaking through Janis.
+He was my eyes, my ears and my voice.

 Right now, Afghans can't bring over their extended family members.
 They're only allowed to come with their spouses and their children under the age of 21.
-So what we're trying to do is actually amend the law so that like Iraqis, they can bring their extended family, their moms, their dads, their brothers, their sisters.
-Approximately 100,000 Afghans who might be eligible for visas to come here, but there's only 9,000 to hand out.
-And we have to-- we have to get a lot more.
+So what we're trying to do is actually amend the law so that, like Iraqis, they could bring their extended family, their moms, their dads, their brothers, their sisters.
+Approximately around a hundred thousand Afghans who might be eligible for visas to come here, but there's only nine thousand to handout.
+We have to get a lot more.

-There's just-- there's countless people like Janis who have served our country at war, saved people like me.
-They've saved my life in combat, and they've earned their right to come here.
-And we owe it to them to bring it here, as our enemies try and hunt them down as we leave.
+There's countless people like Janis who have served our country at war, saved people like me.
+They've saved my life in combat and they've earned the right to come here and we owe it to them to bring them here as our enemies try and hunt them down as we leave.

 We founded an organization called No One Left Behind.
-Washington DC, San Francisco, and actually in New York have resettled 10 Afghan families, about one family a week.
-We provide them with a fully-furnished apartment.
-We actually pay their rent for a couple of months, and we help them find jobs.
+Washington, D.C.
+San Francisco, and actually New York have resettled ten Afghan families, about one family a week.
+We provided them with a fully furnished apartment.
+We actually pay the rent for a couple of months and we help them find jobs.

 This is answering our nation's promise to these people to help take care of them when they get here.
-The greatest joy has been able to watch his kids and my daughter play together.
-That's been absolutely amazing. and every time I get to look at these two wonderful kids and know that they're here now and they're safe, and that we did it, that's-- that's all the reward anyone could ever ask for, and that's all the thanks that I'll ever require.
+The greatest joy is being able to watch his kids and my daughter play together.
+That's been absolutely amazing.
+And every time I get to look at these two wonderful kids and know that they're here now and they're safe and that we did it, that's all the reward anyone could ever ask for.
+And that's all the thanks that I'll ever require.